Rhanjie/Rhanjie/README.md

-## Hi there, I'm Marcin - Unity VR Developer
+## Hi there, I'm Marcin!

+<b>Lead Unity & Unreal Engine Developer</b> with nearly 7 years of commercial experience delivering interactive 3D, VR and real-time applications.
+Experienced in software architecture, technical leadership, product development and mentoring development teams.
+Led the architectural redesign and migration of a mature Unity application into a new Unreal Engine solution.
+Passionate about designing scalable systems, solving complex technical challenges and continuosly improving development workflows.

 ### Known languages: